michaeljones/cookies/README.md

 4. Roll into walnut size balls, for a more homemade look, or roll into a long, thick sausage shape and slice to make neater looking cookies.

+5. Freeze completely.
+Cooking from frozen leads to thicker cookies.

-5. Place on ungreased baking paper.
-If you want to have the real Millies experience then bake for just 7 minutes, till the cookies are just setting - the cookies will be really doughy and delicious.
-Otherwise cook for 10 minutes until just golden round the edges.
+6. Place on ungreased baking paper.
+Bake for 9 minutes, till the cookies are just setting - the cookies will be really doughy and delicious.

-6. Take out of the oven and leave to harden for a minute before transferring to a wire cooling rack.
+7. Take out of the oven and leave to harden for a minute before transferring to a wire cooling rack.
 These are great warm, and they also store well, if they don't all get eaten straight away!